STRHercules/ModernCompanions/TRACELOG.md

   - Bumped version to 1.0.43 and reran `./gradlew build` to confirm docs-only change still passes.
 - Rationale: Makes the uncapped leveling and unlimited companion control explicit for players skimming the docs.
 - Build/Test: `./gradlew build` ✔️

+## 2025-11-25 (Mage tower assignments)
+- Prompt/task: "We need to make sure the 3 new classes (Fire mage, lightning mage, and necromancer) are assigned to buildings like other classes...
+Add their structure spawns to thematic biomes and be sure the new classes fit in with the rest with how their structures are placed and they are spawned at them"
+- Steps:
+  - Updated StructureCompanionSpawner to support multiple entity choices per structure and mapped tower1 to Fire/Lightning Mage and tower2 to Necromancer, keeping other structures unchanged.
+  - Adjusted tower1/tower2 structure spawn overrides to spawn the new mage entities, and broadened their biome lists with flower forests and old-growth birch for a magical feel.
+  - Refreshed README/DESCRIPTION structure-resident tables to reflect the new tower assignments; bumped version to 1.0.44 and rebuilt.
+- Rationale: Ensures the new mage classes spawn from dedicated towers in appropriate biomes and integrate with the existing structure-driven spawn system.
+- Build/Test: `./gradlew build` ✔️